appspector/flutter-plugin/example/README.md

 # appspector_plugin_example

-Demonstrates how to use the appspector_plugin plugin.
+Demonstrates how to use the appspector plugin.

 ## Getting Started